-- Diagnose problems in operations systems designs both in the manufacturing and service environments - Conceive and design operations systems and their continuous development - Take responsibility for the implementation and control of operations systems development - Type of instruction: The learning objectives are realised via lectures, discussions and case work (see chapter 3). - Exam format: Oral/written examination (for further information, please see the programme's study guide).
+- Diagnose problems in operations systems designs both in the manufacturing and service environments - Conceive and design operations systems and their continuous development - Take responsibility for the implementation and control of operations systems development

+Type of instruction: The teaching is organized in accordance with the general forms of teaching, see chapter 3.

+Exam format: Oral/written examination (for further information, please see the programme's study guide).